2014 – 2021

 On the second floor the library layout will be largely retained albeit fully refurbished to suit the reduction from double height to single height space.
 On other floors, refurbishment will improve WC provision, enhance offices and create new storage areas.
 Access will be provided via an extended stair and lift which currently serve the library and two new lifts set within a masonry shaft discreetly located in the south east corner of Church Court.

 A new stair, enclosed in matching brickwork to the existing building, will face onto Church Court and will provide alternative means of escape from the third and fourth floors.
 Plant to operate the new training centre will be concealed within the mansard in a well above the meeting rooms.
 The facility will be fully air-conditioned.

 High quality audio visual installations will be matched by the best possible acoustic design to ensure excellent teaching facilities for students, pupils and practitioners and the highest quality space for other functions, both for members of the Inn and external clients.

-Planning permission was granted in February 2018 and work will start on site in 2019.
+Planning permission was granted in February 2018 and work started on site in 2019.